syncfusion-content/js-api-docs/api/js/ejListView.md

 {:#methods:additem}

 To add item in the given index.
 If you have enabled grouping in ListView then you need to pass the corresponding group list title to add item in it.
-Depending on the data bound tp ListView, we need to pass either an HTML element or JSON objects in this method.
+Depending on the data bound to ListView, we need to pass either an HTML element or JSON objects in this method.

 **Passing the element**